 Osteochondritis dissecans is a common source of lateral elbow pain.
 The immature bones of the elbow joint can compress from excessive overhand throwing.
 Small fragments of bone and cartilage may dislodge and potentially float within the joint.
-Surgery may be required to remove the loose bodies.
+They may require surgery to remove the loose bodies.

 The key to pain relief is active resting from the aggravating sport.
 If left untreated, throwing injuries in the elbow can become severe conditions.
-Depending upon the severity of a child’s injury, surgery may be required.
+Depending upon the severity of a child’s injury, they may require surgery.
 If a child’s pain continues after a few days of complete rest, please seek the advice of your physiotherapist or doctor.

 Stress Reaction of Growth Plates (Physis)

 Repetitive stress on a child’s growth plate (physis) in the arms or legs, if ignored, can impair growth.
 It can also be painful.

 Overuse stress reaction may lead to irregularity or widening of the growth plate.
 If you continue repetitive stress, the growth plate may become permanently damaged and could stop growing prematurely.
 This premature cessation could lead to a bone deformity.

 Sports activities that may cause a stress reaction in growth plates include gymnastics and overhand throwing.